shangqilu/shangqilu.github.io/_pages/about.md

 ### General Information

 I will join the Hong Kong University of Science and Technology (Guangzhou) in July 2024 as an Assistant Professor in the [Thrust of Data Science and Analytics](https://dsa.hkust-gz.edu.cn/).
-Prior to this, I was a Research Engineer at Gauss Lab, Huawei.
+Prior to this, I was a Research Engineer at Huawei.
 I obtained my doctoral degree in 2022 at the Chinese University of Hong Kong, honorably advised by Prof. Yufei Tao.
 Before that, I completed my undergraduate studies in Computer Science at the Northwestern Polytechnical University in 2018.

 **Email:** shangqilu@hkust-gz.edu.cn